macOS (after installing Maestro.app)

 Skip to main content

-Maestro includes a CLI tool (maestro-cli) for managing agents and running playbooks from the command line, cron jobs, or CI/CD pipelines.
+Maestro includes a CLI tool (maestro-cli) for sending messages to agents, browsing sessions, running playbooks, and managing resources from the command line, cron jobs, or CI/CD pipelines.
 The CLI requires Node.js (which you already have if you’re using Claude Code).

 Installation